tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

    - EasyOCR shows extreme variability in processing times, being exceptionally fast for some documents and very slow for others.
    - Marker extractor, despite providing high accuracy, is significantly slower compared to the other extractors.
    - OCRmyPDF shows moderate time efficiency, balancing between speed and accuracy.
+   - OpenAI GPT-4o takes by far the longest time and is best avoided for pdf extraction unless necessary.

 **Extractor Recommendations**: